missionpinball/mpf-docs/config/lights.rst

   coils:
     light_connected_to_a_driver:
       number: 42           # number depends on your platform
-      allow_enable: True   # this will allow 100% enable without pwm
+      allow_enable: true   # this will allow 100% enable without pwm
   lights:
     light_on_a_driver:
       number: light_connected_to_a_driver    # map this light to a driver
       platform: drivers